Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Construction of approximate unstable Lipschitz foliations

 where we have again used Lemma~\ref{lem:interpolate} to bound the difference $|M_b'-M_a'|$.
 Collecting our estimates for \circled{A}, \circled{B} and \circled{C}, we have the following bound,

 Now we return to the four-point estimate for $\partial_{\bxs} \sigma$.
 Grouping the terms according to their unstable coordinates and using \eqref{eq:d^2 sigma}, we estimate,

-Putting this estimate together with \eqref{eq:first 4}, we see that the four-point difference is bounded by the minimum of these two quantities.
-This is maximized when the two quantities are equal, i.e., when
+Putting this estimate together with \eqref{eq:first 4}, we see that the four-point difference is bounded by the minimum of these two quantities; let us call them $X$ and $Y$.
+But if a quantity $Q$ satisfies $0 \le Q \le X$ and $0 \le Q \le Y$, then